googleapis/java-pubsub/README.md

 - [Product Documentation][product-docs]
 - [Client Library Documentation][javadocs]

-> Note: This client is a work-in-progress, and may occasionally
-> make backwards-incompatible changes.

 ## Quickstart

-If you are using Maven with Bom, add this to your pom.xml file:
+If you are using Maven with a BOM, add this to your pom.xml file:

 ```xml
 <dependencyManagement>